-- When the airport is in Northflow, the situation is basically reversed, but not nearly as painful since: - The sheer volume of flights is two and half times less. - Flights are mainly from Alaska & Asia, and those from Asia are more modern and appear to be less noisy aircraft.
-Subjectively for instance the B777 seems not terribly for its altitude. - In south flow older B737 and the A320 series with their annoying 'whine'\ noise predominate. - Extended low and level flying over large parts of Puget Sound have become the norm.
+- When the airport is in Northflow, the situation is basically reversed, but not nearly as painful since: - The sheer volume of flights is two and half times less. - Flights are mainly from Alaska & Asia, and those from Asia are more modern aircraft that appear to be less noisy.
+Subjectively for instance, the B777 seems noticeably less noisy for its altitude. - In south flow older B737 and the A320 series with their annoying 'whine' noise predominate. - Extended low and level flying over large parts of greater Seattle have become the norm.